Regional, national, and international mechanisms

 Johanna Calderon

-A researcher in neuropsychology and psychiatry at Harvard University until 2020, Johanna Calderon took up a MUSE chair at the University of Montpellier in January 2021, focusing on the neurodevelopment of congenital heart diseases within the PhyMedExp research unit (UM, Inserm, CNRS, Montpellier University Hospital).
+Johanna Calderon, a researcher in neuropsychology and psychiatry at Harvard University until 2020, took over as head of a MUSE Chair in neurodevelopmental aspects of congenital heart disease at the University of Montpellier in January 2021, within the PhyMedExp research unit (UM, Inserm, CNRS, CHU Montpellier).

 Learn more